I enjoyed reading the The Fibonacci Problem blog post that shows (among other things) a tail recursive algorithm for the Fibonacci sequence.

 Benchmarks

-Benchmarks were generated using jmh
+Benchmarks were generated using jmh with the following configuration:

 @State(Scope.Benchmark)